-Examples of Driving Record Reports
+Examples of Driving Record Reports in Ontario

-These reports can come certified or uncertified.
-It costs slightly more to get a certified version.
-As of October 2019, most reports cost $12 for an uncertified version.
-The complete driver's record, also known as the Freedom of Information driver's record, costs $48 or $54, depending on whether you want the record certified.
+As of May 2020, most reports cost $12 for an uncertified version and $18 for a certified version.
+The complete driver's record, also known as the Freedom of Information driver's record, costs $48 or $54, depending on whether you want the record certified or not.

 Ministry of Transportation